 - Instead of wooden finials for the stems, use a wine cork, branch, or thick piece of rope.

 - Instead of ribbon on the stems, you can use yarn, raffia, or embroidery floss

 - Adding a variety of colors and patterns of ribbon around the stems gives more visual interest

 - Use varying shades of orange if you’d like.
 For neutral Fall decor, consider painting white or light blue.
-Or let kids go wild with hot pink, purple or even black for bright pumpkins.
+Or let kids go wild with bright colors.

 If you want to turn these into Jack O’lanterns, it’s easy to do!
 Just draw or paint a jack o’lantern face on the front (see my tutorial for how to make tin can Halloween Jack O’lanterns for more ideas).

 You’ll also want to check out these cheap and easy Halloween and Fall Crafts: